TobikoData/sqlmesh/docs/concepts/plans.md

 * A list of directly modified models and a text diff of changes that have been made.
 * A list of indirectly modified models.
 * Missing data intervals for affected models.
-* A date range which will be affected by the plan application.
+* A date range that will be affected by the plan application.

 To create a new plan, run the following command:
 ```bash